Last Updated: 04.06.2022 at 5:00 p.m.

 - New Yorkers 12 years and older who received their Pfizer-BioNTech initial vaccine series at least five months ago are eligible for the Pfizer-BioNTech booster. (only the Pfzier-BioNTech vaccine has been approved for use in people under 18 years old)

-- New Yorkers 18 years and older who received the Moderna initial vaccine series at least five months ago or the Janssen/Johnson & Johnson COVID-19 vaccine at least two months ago are eligible for a booster dose.
+- New Yorkers 18 years and older who received the Pfizer-BioNTech or Moderna initial vaccine series at least five months ago, or the Janssen/Johnson & Johnson COVID-19 vaccine at least two months ago, are eligible for a booster dose.

-- 5-11-year-olds with certain immunocompromising conditions who received their Pfizer-BioNTech initial vaccine series at least 28 days ago are eligible for an additional dose of the Pfizer-BioNTech vaccine.
+- 5-11-year-olds with certain immunocompromising conditions who received their Pfizer-BioNTech initial vaccine series at least 28 days ago are eligible for an additional primary shot of the Pfizer-BioNTech vaccine.

 Finding a COVID-19 Vaccine